Which place is cheaper, Bratislava or Bucharest?

 The summer attracts plenty of travelers to both Bucharest and Bratislava.
 The city activities and the family-friendly experiences are the main draw to Bucharest this time of year.
 Also, many travelers come to Bratislava for the family-friendly experiences.

 In July, Bucharest is generally around the same temperature as Bratislava.
-Temperatures in Bucharest average around 23°C (73°F), and Bratislava stays around 23°C (73°F).
+Daily temperatures in Bucharest average around 23°C (73°F), and Bratislava fluctuates around 23°C (73°F).

 People are often attracted to the plentiful sunshine in Bratislava this time of the year.
 In Bucharest, it's very sunny this time of the year.
 Bucharest usually receives more sunshine than Bratislava during summer.
-At this time of the year, Bucharest gets 289 hours of sunny skies, while Bratislava receives 255 hours of full sun.
+Bucharest gets 289 hours of sunny skies, while Bratislava receives 255 hours of full sun in the summer.

 In July, Bucharest usually receives around the same amount of rain as Bratislava.
-At this time of the year, Bucharest gets 64 mm (2.5 in) of rain, while Bratislava receives 63 mm (2.5 in) of rain.
+Bucharest gets 64 mm (2.5 in) of rain, while Bratislava receives 63 mm (2.5 in) of rain each month for the summer.

 The autumn brings many poeple to Bucharest as well as Bratislava.
 Many travelers come to Bucharest for the city's sights and attractions and the shopping scene.
 Also, many visitors come to Bratislava in the autumn for the shopping scene and the natural beauty of the area.

 Bucharest is around the same temperature as Bratislava in the autumn.
-The temperature in Bucharest is usually 13°C (55°F) in October, and Bratislava stays around 12°C (54°F).
+The daily temperature in Bucharest averages around 13°C (55°F) in October, and Bratislava fluctuates around 12°C (54°F).

 In the autumn, Bucharest often gets more sunshine than Bratislava.
 Bucharest gets 177 hours of sunny skies this time of year, while Bratislava receives 140 hours of full sun.